jessie-sr/secret-not-found/README.md

 git push      # ← scanner runs
 ```

-The push should fail and you should see:
+The push should fail and you should see something like:
 ```
 🚨  Secret(s) detected!
 Push blocked to protect your keys.